eitansh28/RideWithMe/README.md

 1. **Publish and Search Rides**: Passengers can easily publish their ride requests, specifying their starting point, destination, and preferred time.
 Drivers can search for available rides and choose the ones that align with their route.

-2. **Fastest Route Optimization**: RideWithMe algorithmically determines the fastest route for passengers by considering available drivers along the way.
+2. **Fastest Routes Optimization**: RideWithMe algorithmically determines the fastest route for passengers by considering available drivers along the way.
 This ensures efficient and timely ridesharing experiences for both drivers and passengers.
+The app utilizes Yen's algorithm, a well-known algorithm for finding the K shortest paths in a graph, to calculate the fastest routes that optimize travel time and minimize detours.

 3. **Multi-Driver Rides**: RideWithMe allows passengers to request rides that involve multiple drivers.
 This feature helps optimize routes and increases the likelihood of finding suitable drivers, enhancing the convenience of the app.